Romelu Lukaku: Chelsea close to agreeing £97.5m deal to re-sign striker from Inter Milan

 Chelsea are close to agreeing a £97.5m (€115m) deal to re-sign striker Romelu Lukaku from Inter Milan.

-The clubs are working on the final details of the deal, which will not see any Chelsea players going in the opposite direction.
+The clubs are working on the final details of the deal, which will see Lukaku join the Blues on a five-year contract.

 Inter have previously rejected two offers from Chelsea for the Belgium international, the second of which was worth £85m (€100m) plus left-back Marcos Alonso.